Elevator pitch ideas for small UK businesses.

 If you’ve got a new and exciting idea you want to get off the ground, it can be easier if you have help.
 Whether you’re looking for financial investment or professional insight, reaching out to the right people can get things moving.
 The tricky part, however, is getting their attention.

-In this article, we’re going to look at elevator pitches, how to perfect yours, and more.
+In this article, we’re going to look at elevator pitches, why they’re important and how to perfect your ideas.

 Learn more about how you can stand out with Adobe Express.